cevik16/air_pollution/README.md

 <br><b>PRODUCT</b>: The variables in this group will answer the questions what, when, where and how well.
 <br><b>METADATA</b>: This is a group to collect metadata items, such as the items that appear in the header file and items.
 The metadata is stored as attributes, while grouping attributes that belong to a specific standart will be done by using sub-groups.

+In this study, xarray library was used to perform basic and advanced analysis.
+Xarray introduces labels in the form of dimensions, coordinates and attributes on top of raw NumPy-like array, which allows for a more intuitive, more concise, and less error-prone developer experience